SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/scripts/readme.md

 If you receive errors upon running the script re: "\r" in line xx:
    - install 'dos2unix' using the same process outlined at the top
-   - "dos2unix convertBranded_FoodsToJson.sh"
+   - "dos2unix convertToJson.sh"
-   - then "./convertBranded_FoodsToJson.sh"
+   - then "./convertToJson.sh"

 If you receive errors in the vein of "command on line xx not found", open the script that was running and look at that line--that will tell you which program